andsens/bootstrap-vz/bootstrapvz/plugins/commands/README.rst

-Image commands
+Commands
 --------------

-The image commands plugin allows you to run arbitrary commands during the bootstrap process.
+This plugin allows you to run arbitrary commands during the bootstrap process.
 The commands are run at an indeterminate point *after* packages have been installed, but *before* the volume has been unmounted.

 Settings
 ~~~~~~~~